queenisabaer/wishlist/README.md

 ### Acknowledgments

-- I would like to thank my amazing mentor Brian Macharia for his numerous tips and wonderful assistance during the creation of this project.
+- I would like to express my deepest gratitude to my excellent mentor Brian Macharia for his numerous tips and wonderful assistance during the creation of this project, especially his help with adding items to the wish list..
--
+- A big thank you to Dennis Schenkel for all his help on this project, be it brainstorming sessions to refine the code or emotional support.
+- Furthermore, I would like to thank Lino Bollansee.
+I greatly appreciate his frequent comments during the creation of my project.

 **This is for educational use.**